OTHER MEDICINAL BOTTLES & related

 and the embossing is bold and distinct - sometimes these are not that boldly

-section below.)
+embossed in my experience.
 This is also a very nice example in a "Western" bluish aqua,

 tooled single collar ("patent" finish), smooth slightly indented base, almost 9"